CodeMate-AI/codeterm/README.md

-# CodeTerm Terminal
+# CodeMate AI Terminal

 **Version**: 0.0.1
 **Product Name**: CodeTerm
-**Description**: AI-Powered Open-Source Terminal Designed for Effortless Productivity
+**Description**: An open-source AI powered terminal for the next-gen developers to master command line on Day one.

 ## Introduction

-CodeTerm is an open-source terminal designed to enhance the command-line interface (CLI) experience with context-driven AI.
-It includes essential features such as a basic terminal, directory navigation, a built-in graphical code/text editor, and AI-powered chat support—all integrated within the terminal.
+CodeTerm is an open-source terminal designed to enhance the command-line interface (CLI) experience with context-driven AI integration.
+It includes essential features such as integrated terminal with Natural language to command functionality, directory navigation, a built-in code/text editor, and AI-powered chat to generate code snippets with preview compoment.
 By leveraging the efficiency of the CLI alongside the intelligence of AI, CodeTerm offers a unified environment where users can seamlessly execute text-based commands and receive dynamic, context-aware assistance.

 CodeTerm is a revolutionary terminal that redefines how we interact with command-line interfaces.
-Traditionally, there’s been a clear distinction between the speed and efficiency of the CLI and the need for graphical elements, such as native widgets, copy/paste functionality, scrolling, and adjustable fonts, which often require separate web-based tools.
-CodeTerm eliminates this divide by merging the best features of both CLI and graphical interfaces into one cohesive, powerful platform, providing a seamless experience that caters to all your command-line and graphical needs.
+Traditionally, there’s been a clear distinction between the speed and efficiency of the CLI and the need for custom themes, copy/paste functionality, scrolling, and adjustable fonts, which often require separate web-based tools.
+CodeTerm eliminates this by merging the best features of both CLI and graphical based interfaces into one cohesive, AI powered terminal, providing a seamless experience that caters to all your command-line and graphical needs.

 ## Installation

 CodeTerm Terminal works on macOS and Linux .
-You can also install CodeTerm Terminal directly from: [www.codeTerm.dev/download](https://www./download).
+You can also install CodeTerm Terminal directly from: [cli.codemate.ai/download](https://cli.codemate.ai/download).

 ## Getting Started For Development